edolopez/Marketweet/README.md

 * 150 requests per hour using the API are allowed.
 * You can follow 500 users per day, otherwise your account will be closed.
-* You cannot follow more than 2000 users, if the difference between followers and following is more than 2000 http://twittnotes.com/2009/03/2000-following-limit-on-twitter.html
+* You cannot follow more than 2000 users, if the difference between followers and following is more than 2000.
+[Check this article](http://twittnotes.com/2009/03/2000-following-limit-on-twitter.html).

 ### twitter.py (optional)